FRB 180916.J0158+65: Structure

 The 4-day radiation burst is not homogeneous but is instead characterized by a pattern of sub-bursts.
 The pattern of radiation activity within the four-day bursts is never exactly repeated.
-However, there is enough similarity (i.e. alignment of the sub-bursts from period to period) to suggest that they form part of an original repeating pattern with internal structure of some complexity that has undergone distortion in the intervening 457 million years and 5 billion trillion kilometers (approximately).
+However, there is enough similarity (i.e. alignment of the sub-bursts from period to period) to suggest that they form part of an original repeating pattern with internal structure of some complexity.
 In March 2021, astronomers reported that the area producing pulses of FRB 180916 is about 1 km in scale, based on studies at extremely short timescales.